 Weight Training Exercises Using Only the Body

-Squats are a simple weight-based exercise that you can often do safely in your home using only your body weight.
+Squats are a simple weight-based exercise you can often do safely in your home using only your body weight.
 To perform a squat, follow these steps:

 - Stand with your feet about shoulder-width apart.

 - Hold your arms out straight in front of you at shoulder level.

 - Lower your body slowly into a squatting position without letting your knees cave.

 - Pause briefly before pushing your body up through your heels to return to standing.

 Do this about 10-15 times for an excellent set.
 If you have trouble performing this exercise while standing freely, you can also do squats by standing in front of a dining chair and lowering yourself to the seat with careful control, then returning to a standing position as soon as your rear touches without fully sitting down.

 Incline pushups can be a great and effective exercise for the arms, chest, back, and shoulders muscles.
 Perform incline pushups by following these steps: